happycabbage/coding-assessment/README.md

 ## Additional Questions

 1. Imagine one of these data sources started providing us individual transactions in JSON via a webhook.
 How would you refactor your code to handle this with minimal duplication?
 2. How easy would it be for us to add a fourth or fifth data source?
-How would you refactor your code to make it easy to handle new data sources?
+How would you refactor your code to make it easier to handle new data sources?